Anicka Yi: Early life

-When she was two, Yi's family moved from Korea to Alabama then California.
+When she was two, Yi's family moved from Korea to Alabama and then to California.
 Her father is a Protestant minister and her mother works at a biomedical corporation.
-She has described that she grew up in a Korean-American home.
+She has stated that she grew up in a Korean-American home.

 After she graduated from Hunter College, she lived in London, where she freelanced for several years doing work as a fashion stylist and copywriter.
-It was at the age of 30 that she began to experiment with art as she explored her interests in perfumery and science.
-Her first artworks were produced in 2008 when she was a member of Circular File, an art collective, along with Josh Kline and Jon Santos.
+It was at the age of 30 that she began to experiment with art, as she explored her interests in perfumery and science.
+Her first artworks were produced in 2008, when she was a member of an art collective, Circular File, along with Josh Kline and Jon Santos.

 Work

 In her practice, Yi uses scent, tactility and perishability as a means to reconfigure the epistemological and sensorial terms of a predominantly visual art world.

 Materials

 Yi is known for her use of unorthodox, often living and perishable materials, including: tempura-fried flowers, canvases fashioned from soap, stainless-steel shower heads, fish oil pills, shredded Teva sandals boiled in recalled powdered milk, and bacteria.
 David Everitt Howe in Art Review wrote in 2018 that this "incongruous mix of media" is “arranged into something elegantly allegorical about the various industries that constitute our identity."